Coffee Brew Ratio and Yield Calculator

 How brew water, beverage, and yield are calculated

 Filter styles compute total water as dose times a method ratio.
 Beverage equals water minus an absorption allowance of about two milliliters per gram of coffee.
 If you enter a beverage size instead, the dose equals beverage divided by ratio minus absorption.
 Bloom water is about two and a half times the dose, followed by two to three equal pours to finish.
+This mirrors common pour-over workflows so your scale readings match what you taste.

 Espresso yield equals dose times the selected brew ratio.
 Timing suggests twenty five to thirty five seconds for a normale shot with typical pump machines.
 Dial in by adjusting grind and maintaining consistent puck prep.
+Use the ratio as a baseline, then fine-tune by flavor: sweetness and clarity generally peak where extraction is even and channeling is minimized.

 Common coffee ratio questions